TheAttReviews Logo

 Rome painstakingly recreates the late Republican era with an obsessive attention to detail.
 The world-building is immediately immersive – from the muddy streets of the Subura to the marble halls of the Senate, every setting feels lived-in and period-accurate.

 The production famously built expansive sets at Rome's Cinecittà Studios, allowing the camera to roam through bustling markets and temples that convey the gritty reality of ancient life.
-Unlike shows that retrofit history with modern sensibilities, leans into the authentic customs and culture of its time.
+Unlike shows that retrofit history with modern sensibilities, Rome leans into the authentic customs and culture of its time.

 We see Roman rituals, elections, and military encampments depicted with a realism that doubles as a history lesson.
 The writers incorporate real Latin phrases and references (Cicero's oratory and legionary slang) to enrich the texture without ever turning it into a dry documentary.